MastarCheeze/PushBox/README.md

 ![Cover image](assets/images/cover.png)

 A puzzle game inspired by the classic Sokoban.
-Full game can be played in the web browser on [itch.io](https://mastarcheeze.itch.io/push-box).
+[Full game](https://mastarcheeze.itch.io/push-box) can be played in the web browser on itch.io.

 Made using Haxe and the Haxeflixel game engine.
-Levels created using Ogmo Editor 3.
-Graphics drawn using GraphicsGale.
-Sound effects made using Bfxr.
-Music composed using Bosca Ceoil.
+All graphics, music and sound effects are made from scratch.